cawfree/rippleware/README.md

 ## 🔥 Features
   - Deeply configurable, user-extensible function definitions.
-    - Design endlessly configurable, arbitrarily long sequences of data manipulation.
+    - Design arbitrarily long sequences of data manipulation.
     - Define multiple routes based on [`type-check`](https://www.npmjs.com/package/type-check) rigorous declaration syntax.
   - Optional persistent middleware state.
     - You can cache and respond to middleware results from previous executions.
   - Synchronous execution, independent of middleware asynchrony. (yes, _really_)
-    - If you're tired of `async`/`await` or `.then()`, you [don't have to use it at all](https://www.npmjs.com/package/deasync).
+    - If you're tired of `async`/`await` or `.then()`, you [don't have to use them at all](https://www.npmjs.com/package/deasync).
   - A friendly interface. 👋
-    - If you know [middleware](https://expressjs.com/en/guide/writing-middleware.html), you know rippleware.
+    - If you know [middleware](https://expressjs.com/en/guide/writing-middleware.html), then you know rippleware.
-    - Intuitive result indexing enables simple operation on deeply-nested propagated data.
+    - Intuitive indexing enables simple operation on deeply-nested propagated data.

 ## 🚀 Getting Started